EPFL-LCSB/pytfa/README.md

 ## Requirements

-This module requires `cobrapy` to work properly.
+This module requires [`cobrapy`](https://github.com/opencobra/cobrapy/), as well as [`optlang`](https://github.com/biosustain/optlang) to work properly.
+The installer should take care of that for you.
 You might also want to install a dedicated solver.
 GLPK, CPLEX and Gurobi are supported.

 ## Container-based install

-You might want to use this program inside of a container. the `docker/` subfolder has all the necessary information and source files to set it up.
+You might want to use this program inside of a container.
+The [`docker/`](https://github.com/EPFL-LCSB/pytfa/tree/master/docker) subfolder has all the necessary information and source files to set it up.

 # Setup